Sheffield ‘third best city worldwide’ to start a tech firm

 Sheffield has been named as one of the best cities in the world to start a digital firm.

-The South Yorkshire city was behind only the Canadian cities of Quebec and Winnipeg in the worldwide list compiled by software firm Sellics.
+The South Yorkshire firm was behind only the Canadian cities of Quebec and Winnipeg in the worldwide list compiled by software firm Sellics.

 The ranking system was based on 22 factors relating to the online venture infrastructure, as well as the cost of both living and launching a business.